Sit Investment Associates Inc. Acquires 15,925 Shares of Encompass Health Co. (NYSE:EHC)

-Sit Investment Associates Inc. lifted its position in shares of Encompass Health Co.
-(NYSE:EHC) by 23.7% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Sit Investment Associates Inc. grew its holdings in shares of Encompass Health Co.
+(NYSE:EHC) by 23.7% during the third quarter, according to its most recent 13F filing with the SEC.
 The institutional investor owned 83,195 shares of the company’s stock after buying an additional 15,925 shares during the period.
-Sit Investment Associates Inc. owned about 0.08% of Encompass Health worth $6,243,000 as of its most recent SEC filing.
+Sit Investment Associates Inc. owned approximately 0.08% of Encompass Health worth $6,243,000 as of its most recent filing with the SEC.

-Several other hedge funds and other institutional investors have also recently made changes to their positions in EHC.
-Macquarie Group Ltd. raised its holdings in shares of Encompass Health by 942.7% during the 2nd quarter.
-Macquarie Group Ltd. now owns 1,031,359 shares of the company’s stock valued at $80,477,000 after buying an additional 932,445 shares in the last quarter.
-DekaBank Deutsche Girozentrale raised its holdings in shares of Encompass Health by 5,687.8% during the 3rd quarter.
-DekaBank Deutsche Girozentrale now owns 612,991 shares of the company’s stock valued at $46,886,000 after buying an additional 602,400 shares in the last quarter.
-Point72 Asset Management L.P. raised its holdings in shares of Encompass Health by 77.9% during the 2nd quarter.
-Point72 Asset Management L.P. now owns 878,000 shares of the company’s stock valued at $68,510,000 after buying an additional 384,400 shares in the last quarter.
-Man Group plc raised its holdings in shares of Encompass Health by 346.5% during the 2nd quarter.
-Man Group plc now owns 356,623 shares of the company’s stock valued at $27,827,000 after buying an additional 276,749 shares in the last quarter.
+Several other institutional investors have also bought and sold shares of EHC.
+Macquarie Group Ltd. lifted its holdings in shares of Encompass Health by 942.7% in the 2nd quarter.
+Macquarie Group Ltd. now owns 1,031,359 shares of the company’s stock worth $80,477,000 after purchasing an additional 932,445 shares in the last quarter.
+DekaBank Deutsche Girozentrale lifted its holdings in shares of Encompass Health by 5,687.8% in the 3rd quarter.
+DekaBank Deutsche Girozentrale now owns 612,991 shares of the company’s stock worth $46,886,000 after purchasing an additional 602,400 shares in the last quarter.
+Point72 Asset Management L.P. lifted its holdings in shares of Encompass Health by 77.9% in the 2nd quarter.
+Point72 Asset Management L.P. now owns 878,000 shares of the company’s stock worth $68,510,000 after purchasing an additional 384,400 shares in the last quarter.
+Man Group plc lifted its holdings in shares of Encompass Health by 346.5% in the 2nd quarter.
+Man Group plc now owns 356,623 shares of the company’s stock worth $27,827,000 after purchasing an additional 276,749 shares in the last quarter.
 Finally, Massachusetts Financial Services Co.
-MA raised its holdings in shares of Encompass Health by 54.4% during the 3rd quarter.
+MA lifted its holdings in shares of Encompass Health by 54.4% in the 3rd quarter.
 Massachusetts Financial Services Co.
-MA now owns 752,634 shares of the company’s stock valued at $56,477,000 after buying an additional 265,263 shares in the last quarter.
-90.21% of the stock is currently owned by institutional investors.
+MA now owns 752,634 shares of the company’s stock worth $56,477,000 after purchasing an additional 265,263 shares in the last quarter.
+Hedge funds and other institutional investors own 90.21% of the company’s stock.

-A number of equities analysts have commented on the company.
-Zacks Investment Research cut Encompass Health from a “buy” rating to a “hold” rating and set a $67.00 price target on the stock. in a research note on Tuesday, November 2nd.
-Mizuho decreased their price target on Encompass Health from $94.00 to $80.00 and set a “buy” rating on the stock in a research note on Wednesday, November 3rd.
-BMO Capital Markets decreased their price target on Encompass Health from $102.00 to $75.00 and set an “outperform” rating on the stock in a research note on Monday, November 1st.
-Truist Financial decreased their price target on Encompass Health from $100.00 to $88.00 and set a “buy” rating on the stock in a research note on Wednesday, October 13th.
-Finally, TheStreet cut Encompass Health from a “b-” rating to a “c+” rating in a research note on Monday, November 15th.
-One analyst has rated the stock with a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $86.67.
+A number of brokerages recently issued reports on EHC.
+BMO Capital Markets cut their target price on Encompass Health from $102.00 to $75.00 and set an “outperform” rating on the stock in a report on Monday, November 1st.
+Deutsche Bank Aktiengesellschaft lowered their price target on Encompass Health from $95.00 to $80.00 in a research report on Thursday, January 20th.
+TheStreet lowered Encompass Health from a “b-” rating to a “c+” rating in a research report on Monday, November 15th.
+Raymond James lowered their price target on Encompass Health from $107.00 to $90.00 and set a “strong-buy” rating for the company in a research report on Tuesday, November 2nd.
+Finally, Zacks Investment Research lowered Encompass Health from a “buy” rating to a “hold” rating and set a $67.00 target price for the company. in a research report on Tuesday, November 2nd.
+One analyst has rated the stock with a hold rating, seven have issued a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $86.67.

+Encompass Health (NYSE:EHC) last announced its quarterly earnings data on Wednesday, October 27th.
+The company reported $1.03 earnings per share for the quarter, missing the consensus estimate of $1.06 by ($0.03).
+Encompass Health had a return on equity of 19.87% and a net margin of 8.10%.
+The firm had revenue of $1.28 billion during the quarter, compared to analysts’ expectations of $1.31 billion.
+During the same period last year, the business posted $0.78 EPS.
+The company’s revenue was up 9.4% compared to the same quarter last year.
+As a group, sell-side analysts predict that Encompass Health Co. will post 4.31 EPS for the current year.

 Encompass Health Company Profile